Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Sparse OFDMA Signaling

-Our scheme inherits the idea of OFDM.
-OFDM divides the spectrum into multiple orthogonal frequency bins, which are assigned to different devices for transmission.
-In conventional OFDM, we need at least $N$ orthogonal frequency bins if we want to schedule the transmission of all $N$ devices at the same time.
-In the case of assigning $N$ orthogonal frequency bins, every OFDM symbol consists of $N$ samples in the time domain.
-If the number of devices is large, the frequency bins will be narrowly spaced and corresondingly the OFDM symbol incurs a long code length.
-In our proposed scheme, the spectrum is instead divided into $B \ll N$ sparsely spaced frequency bins.
-The scheme is thus referred to as sparse OFDM.
-It will be seen that sparse OFDM will have a short code length and small computational complexity.
+In this section, we propose a specific signaling scheme.
+Let the spectrum be divided into $B$ orthogonal subcarriers, \LL{where $B$ is much smaller than the device population $N$.
+It is not possible to design mutually orthogonal OFDM symbols for all $N$ devices.
+We let each active device transmit several OFDM symbols on a sparse subset of the subcarriers}.
+The scheme is thus referred to as sparse OFDMA.
+We shall show that sparse OFDMA of moderate symbol duration can accomodate \LL{a large number of devices with bursty transmissions}.

-In the following, to facilitate the exposition, we will describe our signaling scheme in three steps.
-First, we consider noiseless neighbor discovery where the total device population $N$ is smaller than the number of available OFDM frequency bins $B$.
-Second, we consider noiseless neighbor discovery where $B < N$ and a single device is active.
-Third, we consider the general noisy neighbor discovery, where $B < N$ and $1 < K \ll N$ devices are active.
+We develop sparse OFDMA in four steps.
+First, we consider noiseless device identification \LL{with fewer devices} than the number of subcarriers \LL{($N \le B$)}.
+Second, we consider noiseless device identification where $N > B$ and a single device is active.
+Third, we consider the general noisy device identification, where $N > B$ and $K \ll N$ devices are active.
+At last, we consider simultaneous device identification and message decoding.